Paul Bracken - Pianist/Teacher [email protected] 0795-167-4428

 Zither Carol (Trad.
 Czech - new arrangement)

-The choir seem to enjoy the pieces which I've written for them.
-Some of these pieces developed out of the writing of canticles and re-arrangements of music made to accommodate the ranges and abilities of the singers available in church choirs.
+The choir seem to enjoy the pieces which I've written for them, some of which developed out of the writing of canticles and re-arrangements of music made to accommodate the ranges and abilities of the singers available in church choirs.
 Generally, I find that when writing for female, rather than male, altos, the choral sound is better if the alto parts are written slightly higher than is usual in standard repertoire, and lifted by melodic part writing where possible.
 Female alto singers seem to enjoy this in my experience.
 Similarly, I tend to keep the tenor parts slightly lower than in 'standard' repertoire, and again, try and emphasize melodic (rather than merely functional) part writing.

 Nevertheless, no student, Christian or not, can achieve any sort of overview of European history without a knowledge of the Christian Church - the largest multi-national corporation in Europe, politically active, exercising wide-reaching and important jurisprudence, and for a thousand years the greatest patron of music, arts and of architecture in Europe.
 As a result, our landscape, our place-names, our calendar, our architecture, our seasonal traditions, many of our greatest works of art and many of our popular sayings are shaped by Christian culture.
 Indeed, it is often pointed out that the Book of Common Prayer (1549, rev. 1552, 1559 and 1662) and the King James Bible (1611) have had far more influence on the development of modern English than (even) the works of William Shakespeare, because they were far more widely read and heard.